acquia/http-hmac-spec/README.md

 * `HTTP-Verb`: The uppercase HTTP request method e.g. "GET", "POST"
 *  The (lowercase) hostname, matching the HTTP "Host" request header field
 * `Path`: The HTTP request path + query string, e.g. `/resource/11`
 * `Parameters`: normalized parameters similar to section 9.1.1 of OAuth 1.0a.
 Any query parameters or empty string.
-Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded.
+Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded (urlencoded).
 * `Header-Parameters`: normalized parameters similar to section 9.1.1 of OAuth 1.0a.
 The parameters are the id, nonce, realm, and version from the Authorization header.
-Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded
+Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded (urlencoded)
+* `Added Signed Headers`: The normalized header names and values specified in the headers parameter of the Authorization header.
+Names should be lower-cased, sorted by name, separated from value by a colon and the value followed by a newline so each extra header is on its own line.
 * `Timestamp`:  The value of the X-Acquia-Timestamp header
 * `Content-Type`: The lowercase value of the "Content-type" header (or empty string if absent).
 Omit for a GET or HEAD request.
 * `Body-Hash`: SHA-256 digest of the raw body of the HTTP request, for POST, PUT, PATCH, DELETE or other requests that may have a body.
 Omit for GET or HEAD.